-Both the privacy and the security of your information is of paramount concern for MyHeritage.
-Obviously they want people to trust them and to take their DNA trust.
+Both the privacy and the security of your information are of paramount concern for MyHeritage.
+They want people to trust them and to take their DNA trust.

 That is why your DNA results and information will not be shared with anyone.

 MyHeritage even keeps your personal information anonymous within the lab.
 To the scientists that test your sample, you are only known by your ID number.

 They do not know your name, your address, or any other personal information.

 You will though need to link the ID number of your DNA test kit to your MyHeritage account.
 But all of this is done over a secure network.

 As I have mentioned in this review you do have the option of whether you would like other members to see you and connect with you.
 That is entirely up to you, it’s your choice.

 But as I have noted if you do take this step then you open up the possibility of discovering even more about your ancestors as you liaise with your cousins.